waynehoggett/AzureHackathons/FUTURE - GitOps with Azure DevOps and GitHub/Challenges/Azure/1.3/readme.md

     <summary>💡 Tips and Tricks</summary>
     <ul>
         <li>You can stage all of your files with <code>git add .</code> or stage individual files with <code>git add &lt;filename&gt;</code></li>
         <li>If you skip this step, VS Code will ask you if you want to stage your changes when you run <code>git commit</code>.
-So you might not end up running git add too often in the real world, but it's an important step to know, because you need to <b>stage</b> your changes before you can commit them
+So you might not end up running git add too often in the real world, but it's an important step to know, because you need to <b>stage</b> your changes before you can commit them.
         </li>
     </ul>
     </details>